csalguer/viet2word/README.md

 * Machine Learning Models: Trained on large-scale Vietnamese audio datasets using popular frameworks like TensorFlow or PyTorch.
 * Constrained Dataset Techniques: Our proprietary algorithms enable us to effectively utilize limited datasets, achieving remarkable transcription accuracy.

-### **Getting Started**

-1. Use `git clone` to download our project.
-2. Start server with `yarn start` and ensure that sister project viet2word-API is also running.
-3. Start speaking Vietnamese and see it written with a single click.

 #### **Benefits**